-- deliver in excess of 10 per cent or more of the affordable housing for Aboriginal and Torres Strait Islander peoples; - maintain or increase the current proportion of social housing provided to Aboriginal and Torres Strait Islander peoples; and - ensure Aboriginal and Torres Strait Islander housing is culturally appropriate housing and developed in consultation with Aboriginal and Torres Strait Islander peoples.
+- deliver in excess of 10% or more of the affordable housing for Aboriginal and Torres Strait Islander peoples; - maintain or increase the current proportion of social housing provided to Aboriginal and Torres Strait Islander peoples; and - ensure Aboriginal and Torres Strait Islander housing is culturally appropriate housing and developed in consultation with Aboriginal and Torres Strait Islander peoples.

-The LAHC planning proposal request makes no explicit provision for additional housing for Aboriginal and Torres Strait Islander households, it is noted however that current residents of the Waterloo Estate (South), who will be rehoused during the redevelopment, have a right of return into the new housing.
+LAHC has noted that current residents of the Waterloo Estate (South), who will be rehoused during the redevelopment, have a right of return into the new housing.